 Monday through Friday from 8:15 a.m. to 3:30 p.m.

-When classes are not in session, the bookstores are open Monday through Friday from 8:15 a.m. to 3:30 p.m.
-The bookstores also offer extended hours during the first week of classes.
-For more information please visit, the bookstores' website.
+When classes are not in session, the Campus Stores are open Monday through Friday from 8:15 a.m. to 3:30 p.m.
+The Campus Stores also offer extended hours during the first week of classes.
+For more information, please visit the bookstores' website and follow @ccricampusstores on Facebook and Instagram.

-The Office of College Health Services is staffed by a registered nurse in collaboration with a medical doctor.
+The Office of College Health Services is staffed by a Registered Nurse in collaboration with a medical doctor.
 Generally, the office is open Monday through Friday from 8 a.m. to 4 p.m.
-Any change of hours is posted at the office, located on the Knight Campus, Room 1240, in Warwick, and on a voice message accessed at 401-825-2103.
+Any change of hours is posted at the office, located in Room 1240 Knight Campus.

-The primary function of Health Services is to ensure all immunization requirements mandated by the state of Rhode Island are met and documented upon enrollment at CCRI and that those records are maintained.
+Student Health Services' primary function is to ensure all immunization requirements, mandated by the State of Rhode Island Department of Health are met, documented, and maintained.

-In the event students know they received vaccines, but cannot obtain their vaccination records from either previous schools or physicians, they can obtain titers (lab tests for immunity).
-Students who wish to obtain the titers can contact the CCRI nurse at the Knight Campus in Warwick for a discounted lab slip.
+In the event students know they received vaccines but cannot obtain their vaccination records from either previous schools or physicians, they can obtain titers (lab tests for immunity).
+Students who wish to obtain the titers can contact the CCRI nurse at the Knight Campus in Warwick for a discounted lab slip at 401-825-2103.

 The Community College of Rhode Island Library offers a welcoming environment and a commitment to support the diverse cultural and intellectual interests of the college and local community.
 As a full partner in the educational experience, the CCRI Library provides the materials, resources and services to support the college curriculum, enhance teaching and learning and encourage independent and lifelong learning.
 The library actively promotes information literacy, critical thinking skills, collaborative learning and intellectual development.

 Each campus has a library with printer access and online books, journals and other resources.
-Our catalog and databases can be accessed on or off campus using a current, library-activated CCRI ID.
+Our catalog and databases can be accessed on or off campus.
 Each library is equipped with an electronic classroom with networked computers and printers.

 Librarians are available to assist students individually with research questions.
 Librarians also work with faculty to provide specialized library instruction classes.
 College-level research classes are offered.
 See course descriptions for more details.